 What is CNN 10?

-CNN 10 is a daily news broadcast aimed towards viewers older than 13 who want an overview of the day’s top stories and a global perspective in 10 minutes or less.
+CNN 10 is a daily news broadcast aimed at viewers older than 13 who want an overview of the day’s top stories and a global perspective in 10 minutes or less.
 Our goal is to provide clear, concise summaries of global news stories covered by CNN’s bureaus throughout the world.
 We give a fair and balanced account of events, with no bias or interpretation added.
-And we joke about a bit while we’re at it!
+And we joke about a bit while we’re at it.

 Are there benefits to learning?

 Knowledge of how to critically consume the media is more vital than ever in light of the recent controversies that have dogged the news.
 Keeping up-to-date with responsible information about current events in the globe and developing critical thinking skills about what they read and see are all important for students to do.
 The daily newscast on CNN 10 is a great place to hone all of these abilities.
 Each day’s videos cover a lot of ground and shed light on lesser-known topics.

 Videos go into topics fairly in-depth and offer a commentary-free broadcast, allowing students to learn about current events and human-interest stories without being exposed to the hyperbole, bias, and spin of 24-hour cable TV and social media news.
 Accessibility features like captions and a transcript are also included with each story to ensure that everyone can enjoy them.
 Some students’ attention spans may be tested by the 10-minute length, but on balance, the content is more substantial than in-depth headline summaries.

 There is an excellent, contemporary foundation for students to explore, but educators will need to provide supplements to encourage students to do more than just absorb information and go on to critical analysis, in-depth discussion, and original production.